Vitamin D Overdose: Can You Take Too Much Vitamin D?

 How do you know if you’ve had too much vitamin D?

-Vitamin D toxicity is relatively rare and only related to excessive amounts of vitamin D supplements.
+Vitamin D toxicity is very rare and only related to extreme amounts of vitamin D supplements over long periods of time.
 Vitamin D metabolism is a tightly controlled process, and there isn’t any risk of an overdose due to sun exposure or from dietary sources of vitamin D.

-Because of vitamin D’s role in calcium absorption, taking large doses of vitamin D supplements can lead to elevated blood calcium levels, also known as hypercalcemia.
+Because of vitamin D’s role in calcium absorption, taking large doses of vitamin D supplements without vitamin K2 can lead to elevated blood calcium levels, also known as hypercalcemia.
 While calcium is essential for many physiological functions, hypercalcemia can have serious consequences.

 Research suggests that prolonged periods of excessive blood calcium levels can cause kidney damage and gastrointestinal issues and interfere with normal heart functioning.
 Severe cases of hypercalcemia have been found to increase the risk of kidney failure and pancreatic cancer.